axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/architecture/index.rst

 .. |process-module-structure| image:: images/process-module-structure.png

-Axon Ivy Express also provides an AdHoc process feature.
+|ivy| Express also provides an AdHoc process feature.
 When Express is deployed, users can start an AdHoc process from any task.
 Adhoc allows users to define additional process steps which will be executed before the current task.